Identifier

 Generating an identifier from the title

-When you enter a title for an object, Analytica will usually automatically generate an identifier from the title, and may ask you if you want to rename it (the exact behavior can be configured on the Preference Dialog).
+When you enter a title for an object, it usually automatically generates an identifier from the title.
+It may ask you if you want to rename it (the exact behavior can be configured on the Preference Dialog).
 It does this by replacing spaces and punctuation with underscores, converting Chinese character to their Pinyin romanizations, appending digits to the end to ensure uniqueness, etc. One "gotcha" to watch out for is the appending of digits when an object already exists with the same name.
-So, for example, if you title a variable NPV, the automatically generated Identifier is NPV1, which isn't obvious when you are viewing only the title on a diagram.
+For example, if you title a variable NPV, it generates its Identifier as NPV1, because NPV is the name of a built-in function.
+This won't be obvious when you are viewing only the title on a diagram.
 In a Definition of another variable, you will need to use NPV1 in your expression.
-The 1 appends here because the name NPV is already used by the built-in function.

 History